 - A user must be Active to be able to log on to the system.
 An inactive user cannot log onto the system at all, and user who is pending (approval required) has been set up but is still not able to access the system until a moderator or administrator approves them.

-User statuses could be managed at Settings->Lists->User Status.
+User statuses could be managed at Tools -> Lists -> User Status.

 Note that inactive users can still see any parts of the public area that are open to everyone.
 That is, that users don't have to log on to see.

 - If Notify user is checked, the user will receive an email once their access has been set up.

 Some functionality mentioned on this screen works in version 3.5 only or has been changed for version 4.0.